JuliaTrustworthyAI/CounterfactualExplanations.jl/dev/juliacon22/proposal.md

 > “You cannot appeal to (algorithms).
 They do not listen.
 Nor do they bend.”
 > — Cathy O'Neil in *Weapons of Math Destruction*, 2016

 Counterfactual explanations can help programmers make sense of the systems they build: they explain how inputs into the system need to change for it to produce different decisions.
 Explanations that involve realistic and actionable changes can be used for the purpose of algorithmic recourse: they offer individuals subject to algorithms a way to turn a negative decision into a positive one.
-Through `CounterfactualExplanations.jl` we make these recent and promising approaches to explainable artificial intelligence (xAI) available to the Julia community.
+Through `CounterfactualExplanations.jl` we make these recent and promising approaches to explainable artificial intelligence (XAI) available to the Julia community.

 ### What we offer ⭐⭐⭐